tannyo/lang-auto-redirect.js/README.md

 ## Directory Structure

 If you use the `supportedLangCodes` object, the code assumes that your directory structure is http://www.yoursite.com/language_code/ format.
+Your directory structure may look like:

+    /            Root default language.
+      /esmx/     Spanish for Mexico.
+      /hiin/     Hindi for India.
+      /ptbr/     Portuguese for Brazil.
+      /zhcn/     Simplified Chinese for China.

 If you want your directories to include dashes as "es-us", change `removeDashes` to `false`.